HakaiInstitute/hakai-ckan-records-checks/docs/issues/no-version.md

     </tr>
     <tr>
       <td>2024-07-24</td>
-      <td>Groundwater sampling in the Kwakshua Watersheds of Calvert and Hecate Islands, BC (2016-2019) - Version 1.0</td>
+      <td>High-resolution record of surface water pH at Sentry Shoal in the Northern Strait of Georgia</td>
       <td>INFO</td>
       <td>No version</td>
     </tr>